alexisP/alexisp.github.io/_posts/2023-01-04-aks-prometheus-grafana.md

   <div class="col-md-1"></div>
 </section>

-Pretty call to have our Grafana instance up & running but quite useless with no data in it, so let's jump to the next section
+Pretty cool to have our Grafana instance up & running but quite useless with no data in it, so let's jump to the next section

 Create your Azure Monitor workspace
 -----------------------------------